 This is probably nothing new.
 Most would say that they know the candidate experience is not where it needs to be and that they wish it could be better.
 We know we need to be engaging candidates to consistently place, retain and redeploy great talent.
 But, we also know recruiters and back office personnel are busy and many don’t want to make an emotional investment into this part of their job.

-Unless, that is, we start talking in terms of lost revenue—especially within verticals with tight margins, like light industrial.
+Unless that is, we start talking about lost revenue—especially within verticals with tight margins, like light industrial.
 Because when the candidate experience suffers, so does your bottom line.

 The hiring process can be drawn as a funnel, like the sales process.

 In a typical online hiring scenario, the new applicant enters the top of the funnel when they land on the employer’s job site or online application.
 As the hiring process continues, an applicant will either progress to the next stage or drop out of the process.
 The further down the funnel the applicant gets, the more expensive it is for them to drop off.

 Let’s break down a typical scenario including expected time spent, and possible drop off:

 - Job site visitors that do not complete their application (0 minutes)